 1. Wear your seat belt (properly)

 Seat belts are designed to protect, but only if they are strapped on properly.
 Make sure the chest strap runs diagonally across your body over your arms, and the lap strap runs across your lap (not over your abdomen.)
 Don’t forget to buckle babies and kids into their car seats properly as well!
-Should you get into an accident, a misplaced carseat strap can cause the tip of the baby’s sternum bone to break or crush internal organs in their abdomen.
+Should you get into any car accidents, a misplaced carseat strap can cause the tip of the baby’s sternum bone to break or crush internal organs in their abdomen.
 If it’s too loose, it can cause spinal damage.
 This is why the chest piece needs to be over their chest at armpit height, not over their midsection or abdomen.
 It should also be tightened until you can only slide one finger between their chest and the clip.